Corporate Bios

 Roddenberry Entertainment

-Trevor RothAs C.O.O. and Head of Development for Roddenberry Entertainment, Trevor Roth works to develop and produce innovative science-fiction entertainment properties that remain true to traditions of the late Gene Roddenberry, creator of Star Trek.
+As C.O.O. and President of Development for Roddenberry Entertainment, Trevor Roth works to incubate and produce innovative science-fiction entertainment properties that remain true to conventions of the late Gene Roddenberry, creator of Star Trek.
+Spearheading Roddenberry Entertainment’s development process, Roth has been charged with the production and exploitation of the company’s vast library, inclusive of projects initially generated by Gene, previous productions to which the business holds rights, and original concepts shaped in the Roddenberry tradition for today’s market.

 Prior to joining Roddenberry Entertainment, Roth spent almost a decade in the world of advertising and marketing.
 Roth is a magna cum laude graduate of the University of California, Los Angeles, with a Bachelor of Arts in Sociology and a minor in Film.
 He lives in Los Angeles, California, with his wife and two daughters.